Mordecai Manuel Noah: Career

 On September 2, 1825, soon after Noah's arrival in Buffalo from New York, thousands of Christians and a smattering of Jews assembled for a historic event.
 Noah led a large procession headed by Masons, a New York militia company, and municipal leaders to St. Paul's Episcopal Church.
 Here, there was a brief ceremony — including a singing of the psalms in Hebrew — the cornerstone was laid on the communion table, and the new proclamation establishing the refuge was read.
 "Proclamation – day ended with music, cannonade and libation.
 24 guns, recessional, masons retired to the Eagle Tavern, all with no one ever having set foot on Grand Isle."
 This was the beginning and the end of Noah's venture: he lost heart and returned to New York two days later without once having set foot on the island.
 The cornerstone was taken out of the audience chamber of the church and laid against the back of the building.
 It is now on permanent display at the Buffalo Historical Society in Buffalo, New York.
 Afterwards, despite the failure of his project, he developed the idea of settling the Jews in Palestine and, as such, he can be considered a forerunner of modern Zionism.

 From 1827 to 1828, Noah led New York City's Tammany Hall political machine.

-In his writings he alternately abhorred and supported southern slavery.
-He worried that emancipation would irreparably divide the country.
+In his writings he began his career as an opponent of the expansion of slavery.
+“How can Americans be engaged in this traffic,” he once asked, regarding the slave trade, “men whose birthright is liberty, whose eminent peculiarity is freedom?”
+But with age Noah became such an outspoken opponent of emancipation that the first-ever black newspaper in America, Freedom's Journal, was specifically founded to counter Noah's venom.

 MacArthur Award-winning cartoonist Ben Katchor fictionalized Noah's scheme for Grand Island in his The Jew of New York.
 Noah is also a minor character in Gore Vidal's 1973 novel Burr.

 The modern edition of Noah's writings is The Selected Writings of Mordecai Noah edited by Michael Schuldiner and Daniel Kleinfeld, and published by Greenwood Press.